-A. Policy Dialogue
+A. Policy dialogue

-182. Both the 1998 and 2006 COSOPs defined a set of overlapping policy dialogue objectives (Table 7).
+182. Both the 1998 and 2006 COSOPs defined a set of overlapping policy dialogue objectives (table 7).
 At the macro level, the strategic objectives of the Government of Ghana and those of IFAD are largely consistent, with perhaps the exception of the vexing issue of subsidised interest rates.
 For the rest, IFAD's policy dialogue in Ghana does not mean engaging in "big principles," but rather finding approaches and models to make those principles work.
 As IFAD's portfolio has shifted towards sector-specific national programmes, the frontier of policy dialogue has shifted with it.
 Most policy dialogue has been supported under ad hoc project components.
-And while projects with a national scope have a potential to make use of IFAD's technical expertise to give candid advice to national authorities, IFAD's area-based projects have found it difficult to push policy dialogue contributions beyond the local level.
+And while projects with a national scope have a potential to make use of IFAD's area-based projects have found it difficult to push policy dialogue contributions beyond the local level.